ZerotoHeroDaimaiKub/EngSpeakingTest/README.md

 ### Picture 1 ![385531659_2323849267976968_5787314160834688799_n](https://github.com/ZerotoHeroDaimaiKub/EngSpeakingTest/assets/54489997/42a80198-4be4-404f-9118-54eb26c047df)

-Person 1 (P1): It was a fantastic day today.
-I was fortunate to come across a very great street musician while strolling around the crowded city.
-His guitar playing abilities were exceptional, and it was astounding how precisely and passionately he executed the chords.
-I was astounded by his performance and had the impression that I was in a city concert as I stood there.
+Person 1 (P1): Today was a wonderful day.
+While walking around the crowded city, I had the good fortune to come across an extremely talented street musician.
+He was a master at the guitar, and it was amazing how exactly and passionately he played the chords.
+I stood there, amazed at his performance, feeling as though I were at a city concert.

-His fingers played the strings with finesse, producing melodies that had a profound impact on my soul.
+His fingers played the strings with skill, producing melodies that had a profound impact on my soul.
 It was obvious that he had spent many hours perfecting his skill.
-His passion was obvious in his eyes, and it came through his music, drawing others to him like a magnet.

 I was amazed by the street performer who transformed an ordinary street corner into a stage.
 He was creating a magical moment in our daily lives, not just playing the guitar.